Top 10 Christmas crafts for kids

 With Christmas fast approaching, it’s more important than ever to have a few indoor activities for kids up your sleeve to keep them entertained.
-If you’re ready to raid the kitchen cupboard and dig out a few art supplies, we have five simple projects that are easy to make and full of festive magic.
+If you’re ready to raid the kitchen cupboard and dig out a few art supplies, we have 10 simple projects that are full of festive magic.

 They’re all budget-friendly, and most are simple enough for the kids to make with just a little supervision.
 Of course, it might look like such fun that the adults want to join in, too!

 Is there anything more festive than seeing a Christmas tree adorned with homemade decorations?
 You only need three simple ingredients – plain flour, table salt and water – to make our easy salt dough recipe, then use biscuit cutters to make your own shapes.
 Kids can then get as creative (or messy!) as they like with the decoration.
 Learn how to make salt dough Christmas decorations with our handy guide.

 2. Reindeer hot chocolate cones

 These fun characters make the perfect quick and easy Christmas gift!
 Follow our steps for how to make hot chocolate cones, customising them with whatever sweet treats you might have lurking in the cupboard – we went for mini marshmallows and chocolate drops, but glacé cherries or sprinkles would also work well.
 Kids will love adding the googly eyes and pom-pom nose!

 Get your little ones to make their own Christmas cards for friends and family this year when you make your own potato stamps.
 Adults will definitely need to help make the stamps, as you need a knife to cut out the shapes, but once that’s done there’s really no end to the fun you can have with a set of potato stamps and some brightly coloured poster paint.
 Try other ideas, too – make your own wrapping paper, decorate gift bags or make a picture.

 4. Homemade snow globe